hardba11/bourrasque/README.md

 - Autopilot
 - Automatic hippodrome driven by autopilot
-- 4 mods (TAXI, APP, NAV, VFR) changing hud and mfd configuration
+- 4 mods (TAXI, APP, NAV, VFR) changing HUD and MFD configuration
 - Start/stop procedure
-- Refuelling ability (enable in menu and see : <http://wiki.flightgear.org/Howto:Aerial_refueling>)
+- Refuelling capability (enable in menu and see : <http://wiki.flightgear.org/Howto:Aerial_refueling>)
-- Carrier landing and takeoff ability
+- Carrier landing and takeoff capability
 - Multiplayer back-seat : fly as passenger !
 - If you start in the air, brsq starts automatically systems and engines and enables autopilot
 - ATC assistance to reach clostest airport